-This webinar will walk you through tips and techniques for a successful technology review, which will empower your organization to strategically approach the issues rather than sit (suffering) behind them.
+This on-demand webinar will walk you through tips and techniques for a successful technology review, which will empower your organization to strategically approach the issues rather than sit (suffering) behind them.

 The Governance as Leadership Model offers a practical framework to govern nonprofit organizations effectively and leads to satisfaction in governing for both leadership volunteers and executive staff.
 In this webinar, explore three keys to Governance Success.

 The separation of credentialing and programs avoids conflicts of interest and maintains the integrity of the exam.
 Learn examples of how you can offer both and still be in compliance with accreditation requirements.